o0-o/ansible_collection_host/roles/facts/README.md

 On RouterOS hosts, the `routing`, `interfaces`, `hardware` and `default` subsets are gathered using the `community.routeros.facts` module.

 An `update facts` handler is also provided which simply runs `tasks/main.yml`.
+As a result, this role cannot include or import other roles.

 ## Requirements